mas-bandwidth/gafferongames/content/post/collision_response_and_coulomb_friction.md

 Let's start by calculating a collision response impulse without rotation.

 First, take the dot product of the linear momentum of the go stone with the contact normal.
-If this value is less than zero the go stone is moving towards the go board, and we need to apply an impulse.
+If this value is less than zero, it means the go stone is moving towards the go board, and we need to apply an impulse.

 To calculate the impulse we need the concept of 'elasticity'.
-If the collision is perfectly elastic the go stone bounces off the board without losing any energy:
+If the collision is perfectly elastic, the go stone bounces off the board without losing any energy:

 <img src="/img/virtualgo/linear-collision-response-elastic.png" alt="linear collision response elastic" width="100%"/>

-If the collision is inelastic, then the go stone loses all its vertical motion post-collision and slides along the surface of the board:
+If the collision is inelastic then the go stone loses all its vertical motion post-collision and slides along the surface of the board:

 <img src="/img/virtualgo/linear-collision-response-inelastic.png" alt="linear collision response inelastic" width="100%"/>